fink-lang/fink-lang.github.io/pages/index.md

 ## expressions, operators, types

-Fink source code consists of a sequence of expressions, which themselves can be composed with operators to form new expressions.
+Fink source code consists of a sequence of expressions.

-An expression block is an expression consisting of a sequence of expressions with the same level of indentation.
+Most of the time expressions are separated by a new line and have the same level of indentation.

-The value of an expression block is the value of the last expression, which dependents on the values of preceding expressions.
+It is also possible to use `,` to separate them.

 ```fink